ucsb-cs148/w25/_lectures/lect14.md

         4. A summary of how the other team was able to follow the deployment instructions and how helpful / organized the other team found your team's repo (README.md, Kanban Board, maybe code).
         5. The other team's final closing thoughts: something they liked, the most impactful opportunity for improvement, and one more thing they thought was good.

+##  The most helpful attitude and approach for reviewers: friendly helpfulness, not "gotcha"

+First, it is important to have the right approach.
+You are engaging in this review to *help the other team improve their functionality/code*.
+This is not an opportunity for showing off or playing "gotcha".

+On the other hand, don't hold back on sharing what you find.
+The lab points on this review are not based on how well team B's product performs.
+They are based on team A being helpful to team B and vice versa.

+Everything you find that can be perceived as a weakness in team B's product is something that they can address while they still have time, before the end of the quarter.

+Don't mock or criticize---be helpful and constructive.
+If you have knowledge of a practice or technique that might help another team, make a note of that, and come back and share it either through the feedback form or later (e.g. via Slack).

+## The most helpful attitude for reviewees: gratitude, not defensiveness.

+For reviewees, it can be really tough to have members from another team go through your product inside and out.
+There is a natural human tendency to become defensive.

+It may be helpful to resist this urge.

+## What if we disagree with the reviewer's assessment?

+That's ok.
+It's ok to just nod and let it go.

+* You do NOT necessarily act on every piece of information or suggestion you receive from the reviewers.
+* Your team may not agree with all of it.
+* Your team has every right to decide, if they judge the advice or suggestions to be incorrect or unwise, to let them go.
+It isn't necessary to argue back with the reviewer.

+All we're asking of you is to listen and consider it carefully, and discuss it as a team (you get lab points for that).
+With a bit of distance in space and time, you may find parts of it you agree with, or really good reasons to go in a different direction from what was suggested.
+You will document your decisions.